Metalnem/sharpfuzz/README.md

 be found in the file ```findings_dir/.cur_input```.

 ## Trophies

+If you find some interesting bugs with SharpFuzz, and are comfortable with sharing them, I would love to add them to this list.
+Please send me an email, make a pull request for the README file, or file an issue.

 - [AngleSharp: HtmlParser.Parse throws InvalidOperationException](https://github.com/AngleSharp/AngleSharp/issues/735)
 - [ExcelDataReader: ExcelReaderFactory.CreateBinaryReader can throw unexpected exceptions](https://github.com/ExcelDataReader/ExcelDataReader/issues/383)